-How can businesses stay agile and competitive in the face of massive data volumes that are exponentially increasing in complexity and the growing need for real-time answers, decisions, and responses?
-In his new book The Sentient Enterprise, technologist and visionary Oliver Ratzesberger, along with co-author Mohanbir Sawhney, outlines a revolutionary methodology for aligning data, systems, and people within the organization to make agility and decision-making scalable commodities.
+How can businesses stay agile and competitive in the face of massive data volumes and a growing need for real-time answers, decisions, and responses?
+In his new book The Sentient Enterprise, data management executive Oliver Ratzesberger, along with co-author Mohanbir Sawhney, outlines a new methodology for aligning data, systems, and people within the organization to make agility and decision-making scalable commodities.

-“Companies are looking for a roadmap,” Oliver explains.
+“Companies are looking for a roadmap,” says Oliver.
 “There are so many technologies to choose from that executives struggle knowing where to start.
 Drowning in technical decision-making, these leaders lack the focus and time they need to paint a multi-year roadmap for getting the enterprise to operational excellence.

 “The problem is that the more of us you put together in a company, the less we do those things,” says Oliver.